ZakariyeAden/WeekendReduxFeedbackLoop/README.md

 ## Plan
 [X] - Run NPM install and Set up the DB and Routes for POST.
-Strech: DELETE, PUT, and GET [] - For Redux, Set up the createStore, reducer,provider in index.js [] - Make the Components of the multi-part forms
+Strech: DELETE, PUT, and GET [X] - For Redux, Set up the createStore, reducer,provider in index.js [X] - Make the Components of the multi-part forms
-[] - Use mui for the input styling and buttons
-[] - Set up React Router.
+[] - Use mui for the input styling and buttons.Make the forms in the Components [] - Set up React Router.
 Dont need nav bar, make Routes for the Components [] - Allow them to go to the next page when clicked next.
 Make the submit button go to a Thank you page [] - Use useState to get the onChange for the Forms